Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 Questions about policing also stirred debate, as the contenders responded to last year’s racial justice demonstrations and an uptick in gun violence.

 Harrell and most other candidates rejected calls for defunding the police and pledged to hire more officers.
 González toned down her 2020 support for defunding while continuing to advocate the reallocation of some dollars to non-police strategies.
-Houston labeled himself the defunding candidate.

-At the Ballard drop box Tuesday, Bruce Whittemore cited Harrell’s political experience.
+At the Ballard drop box Tuesday, Bruce Whittemore cited Harrell’s experience.
 “He at least has been there before,” said Whittemore, 91.

 Austin Raymond, 26, praised Echohawk’s 22-point “housing for all” plan, saying she was excited to support a woman of color.